 Outbreak Filters: Enabled Would you like to use Outbreak Filters?
 [Y]>

 Outbreak Filter alerts are sent when outbreak rules cross the threshold (go above or back down below), meaning that new messages of certain types could be quarantined or will no longer be quarantined, respectively.

 Would you like to receive Outbreak Filter alerts?
 [Y]> y

 What is the largest size message Outbreak Filters should scan? >

 Do you want to use adaptive rules to compute the threat level of messages?
 [Y]>

-Do you wish to enable logging of URL's?
-[N]> y
+Do you wish to disable logging of URL's?
+[N]>

 The Outbreak Filters feature is now globally enabled on the system.
 You must use the 'policyconfig' command in the CLI or the Email Security Manager in the GUI to enable Outbreak Filters for the desired Incoming and Outgoing Mail Policies.